Visits to museums, exhibitions, lectures, etc.

 Monday, August 29

-High housing tension, a nonprofit association that places the revitalization of residency in Venice at the center of its action, organized on Monday, August 29, 2022, a “People’s Dinner” at the Pescheria in Rialto, that is, in one of the places “today crushed by the very strong touristification of the city,” to support the national bill drafted by the same association.
+Alta tensione abitativa, a nonprofit association that places the revitalization of housing in Venice at the center of its action, organized on Monday, August 29, 2022, a “People’s Dinner” at the Pescheria in Rialto, that is, in one of the places “today crushed by the very strong touristification of the city,” to support the national bill drafted by the same association.

 During the course of the evening, some unreleased scenes from the film Welcome in Venice were shown, introduced by director Andrea Segre.
 Laguna in the Glass participated with a table.